-A qualification in Psychology can lead to a wide range of careers including Teaching, Nursing, Occupational Therapy, Clinical Psychology (where you work alongside doctors and psychiatrists in a hospital setting), Personnel Management, Social Work, Forensic Science, to name but a few.
+A qualification in Psychology can lead to a wide range of careers including Teaching, Nursing, Occupational Therapy, Clinical Psychology (where you work alongside Doctors and Psychiatrists in clinical settings), Personnel Management, Social Work, Forensic Science, to name but a few.
 It is also a respected qualification for any employer that wants an understanding of human behaviour, an analytical mind and a balanced view of the world itself.

-Eastern and Western Philosophy and Ethics: Religious Studies Examination Board: OCR Contact: Head of Religious Studies: Miss T McAuliffe (t.mcauliffe@tsatrustorg.uk)
+Eastern and Western Philosophy and Ethics:

+Religious Studies Examination Board: OCR

+Contact: Head of Religious Studies: Miss T McAuliffe

+(tanya.mcauliffe@phsg.tsat.uk)